-The LCLS is now under construction at the Stanford Linear Accelerator Center (SLAC) in California, and will be the world's first x-ray free-electron laser when it comes online next year.
-Design and construction of the LCLS are accomplished primarily by a partnership of three US national laboratories: Argonne National Laboratory (ANL), Lawrence Livermore National Laboratory (LLNL), and SLAC.
+The LCLS construction project is nearing completion at the Stanford Linear Accelerator Center (SLAC) in California, and LCLS will be the world's first x-ray freeelectron laser when it comes online in mid-2009.
+LCLS design and construction were accomplished primarily by a partnership of three U. S. national laboratories: Argonne National Laboratory (ANL), Lawrence Livermore National Laboratory (LLNL), and SLAC.
 A team from Argonne's Advanced Photon Source was responsible for design and construction of the high-precision undulator system, including the undulator and quadrupole magnets, vacuum system, beam diagnostics, ultra-stable support and motion system, and computer control and monitoring of the undulator system.
-At the time of this paper, all magnets and supports, together with the complete undulator controls system, are delivered.
-Installation in the LCLS tunnel is in progress.
+At the time of this paper, the magnets and supports, vacuum system, and undulator controls system are all delivered, and component installation in the LCLS tunnel is well underway.